masives/sanity-to-wordpress/readme.md

 # Important notes

-- script doesn't check if the file provide in wordpress exists which will break sanity import!
+- script doesn't check if the file provide in Wordpress exists which will break Sanity import!
 You have to add the url to [missingImagesBlocklist.js](missingImagesBlocklist.js)
 - images are exported as enhancedImage which includes alt and caption
 - you can see the reference to schema used in [schemas](./schemas) directory
 - errors are input into `resources.errors.log` file